 The Audit Committee is composed of Messrs.
 Murphy, Dickson and Stonecipher.
-Among other things, the Audit Committee monitors the performance of the independent auditors for the Company; recommends their engagement or dismissal to the Board of Directors; approves all audit and related fees; and reviews and evaluates audit activities.
-The Audit Committee met five times during the fiscal year.
+Among other things, the Audit Committee engages or dismisses independent auditors; approves all audit, audit-related and other auditor fees and services; reviews, evaluates and monitors the performance of audit activities; reviews periodic filings; and reviews internal audit activities.
+The Audit Committee met four times during the fiscal year.